anakic/Jot/README.md

 container.RegisterInitializer(d => { stateTracker.Configure(d.Instance).Apply(); }, cx => true);
 ```

-Since the container doesn't know how to set up tracking for specific types, we need to specify the configurations in one or more of the following ways:
+Since the container doesn't know how to set up tracking for specific object types, we need to specify the configurations in one or more of the following ways:
 - using configuration initializers
 - using `[Trackable]` and `[TrackingKey]` attributes
 - implementing `ITrackingAware`